nshanian/DiffBind/README.md

 name=chip /

-Save this `R` script in your working directory, together with the modified `diffbind.sh` shell script and `sampleSheet` metafile listing covariates and experimental factors.
+Save `diffbind_chip.R` script in your working directory, together with the modified `diffbind.sh` shell script and `sampleSheet` metafile listing covariates and experimental factors.
 Examples of both are provided in this repository.

-Run the `diffind.sh` shell script from terminal using `sbatch` `diffbind.sh` and make sure the directory also contains either the raw data in `.bam` and `.narrowPeak` file formats (or paths to directories of raw data in the metafile), the `sampleSheet` metafile in `.csv` format, and the `diffbind_chip.R` script.
+Run the `diffind.sh` shell script from terminal using `sbatch` `diffbind.sh` and make sure the directory also contains:

+- either the raw data in `.bam` and `.narrowPeak` file formats, or paths to directories of raw data in the metafile,

+- the `sampleSheet` metafile in `.csv` format,

+- the `diffbind_chip.R` script.

 Make sure that `R` v3.6 or higher is available on the HPC cluster.
 Please see instructions in `diffind.sh` provided in this repository for more details.

 The script will first perform differential binding analysis based on a `DESeq2` method (`edgeR` is also available as an option).
 A minimum of two replicates per condition or factor are necessary for differential analysis.
 Once differential binding analysis is complete, a correlation matrix and scatter XY plot in `.pdf` format will be generated, along with a final report in `.csv` format.